manindu/TapAndFly/README.md

 # TapAndFly
-A Flappy Bird clone made in Unity
+This is a Flappy Bird clone made in Unity.